 There’s really nothing like discovering Rotorua for the first time.
 Your first time soaking in natural hot springs, your first time taking in that oh so distinct scent of sulphur in the air, or your first time bungy jumping – there’s just something magical about getting to unwrap a new place with your own eyes.

-If you only have three days to explore Rotorua, here’s a few of our favourite things to see and do – an action-packed itinerary of the best Rotorua adventures you can experience in 3 glorious days.
+When you are looking for unforgettable Rotorua Itineraries and are limited on time check out this unique 3 day break – an action-packed itinerary of the best Rotorua adventures you can experience in 3 glorious days.

 Day 1 – City scenes